 Ad extensions are additional pieces of information about your business, like a phone number or a link to a specific page on your website, you can add to your ads.
 Ad extensions are free to add to your ads, with the usual charges for any clicks you get.
 Including ad extensions can improve the visibility of your ads, which can lead to more clicks and improve your ROI.
-Ad extensions currently available from Bing Ads include: Location Extension, Call Extension, Sitelink Extension, App Extension, Image Extension, Callout Extension, and Review Extension.
+Ad extensions currently available from Bing Ads include: Location Extension, Call Extension, Sitelink Extension, App Extension, Image Extension, Callout Extension, Review Extension, and Structured Snippet Extension.